Ohlweiler11/Exper/README.md

 # Exper
-Tool for uncertainty calculation, graph ploting and aproximation for experimental physics
+Tool for uncertainty calculation, graph plotting and approximation for experimental physics